adnannasirsyed/ML_projects/README.md

   Framework for fine-tuning LLMs, applying quantization, pruning, and distillation methods for inference efficiency.
   *Technologies*: PyTorch, TensorRT, ONNX

+- **Network Operations RAG Chatbot**
+  Creation of a RAG-based chatbot in a production pipeline on Azure for the network operations department.
+  *Technologies*: RAG, LangChain, FAISS vector DB, chunking, tokenization, text & vector embeddings, RAG and embedding fine-tuning on network corpus, end-to-end Azure model implementation with drift monitoring and RLHF feedback loop

 ---

 > _"Turning data into insights, networks into intelligence, and ideas into impact."_